 In the older times, there was a cupboard that would usually dominate the kitchen or the living room.
 That cabinet had actually two cabinets.
 The lower cabinet would have wooden door and it did not show anything.
 The upper cabinet, however, usually had a glass front part.
 All the dishes that an average household had (which was not too much back then) would be exhibited in that upper cabinet.
 If you really wish to go vintage, you definitely need to get yourself a cabinet like that.
 Also, it demands getting some vintage cutlery and crockery, as well.
 The crockery itself should also have some old-fashioned patterns, so that they match the cabinet.
 What you can do is buy some old plates and cups, but neutral in color.
 That way you can think of some patterns that could look vintage.
 There are even some online ideas for such a graphic solution.

 Neat vintage floor

 The floor needs to be neat and clean, even if you want to make your home look vintage.
 When it comes to floors, they need to be maintained because of your personal hygiene, of course, but you also need to know that people kept their floors clean in those vintage times, especially in towns.
 Back then wooden flooring was almost the only one available option.
 Poorer citizens would go for simple wooden planks, while those well-off people could afford wood strip flooring.
 Maybe the best option for a modern vintage-like home is to put parquet on the floor and cover it with some traditional rugs.
 Many different materials and patterns can be chosen, so just turn on your Internet browser and see what is being offered out there in the virtual space.

 Sophie Andersen is an interior designer from Australia.
 She’s interested in architecture and home-decoration.
-She works as advisor at Rugmaster.
 Love to write and share her home décor tips & tricks.